-If there is one thing that you do not want to read as a web browser user or browser manufacturer it is that your browser has been exploited at a security conference while others have not.
-The Pwn2Own security conference is a competitive gathering of security experts who try to successfully compromise computer systems using zero-day exploits.
-The first security researchers to compromise the systems earn cash prizes and hardware.
+If there is one thing that you do not want to read as a web browser user or company that created a browser, it is that your browser has been exploited at a security conference while others have not.

-Video of Internet Explorer 8 being exploited:
+Video of Internet Explorer 8 being exploited

 Is it safe to say that Google Chrome is the most secure web browser currently?
-It probably is but that does not mean that there are no exploits for it or that it offers a completely secure environment as Chrome security vulnerabilities have been discovered in the past as well.
+It probably is but that does not mean that there are no exploits for it, or that it offers a completely secure environment as Chrome security vulnerabilities have been discovered in the past as well.

 why leave out Safari in the title.